ilan2004/mindshift/ASSET_VIDEO_INTEGRATION.md

 # 🎨 Asset & Video Integration Update

 ## Overview
-Successfully updated the Mindshift application to properly use all new images and videos from `public/images` and `public/videos` directories across character cards and about pages.
+Successfully updated the Nudge application to properly use all new images and videos from `public/images` and `public/videos` directories across character cards and about pages.

 ## ✅ Updates Made